 Pending professional bio.

 George (Woody) H. Young III '82, P'20, P'23 New York, NY

-Woody Young is a Partner at Perella Weinberg Partners, an independent investment banking advisory firm in New York.
-He focuses on advising clients in the Telecommunications and Media sector.
+Woody Young was until recently the Chairman of Mergers and Acquisitions and a Partner at Perella Weinberg Partners, an independent investment banking advisory firm in New York.
 He previously served as the Head of Global Telecommunications, Media, and Technology Investment Banking at both Lazard and Merrill Lynch and from 1993 to 2007 he was a Managing Director and Head of the Global Communications Group at Lehman Brothers.
 He was appointed as a White House Fellow from 1991 to 1992 and began his career on Wall Street in the M&A Department of the First Boston Corporation in 1987.
-Mr. Young earned an AB in international relations from Brown, a Master’s in international relations from Cambridge, and an MPPM from the Yale School of Management.